Having been asked often, “How do you establish and maintain your global connections?” Geoff Wood details the nuts, bolts and issues relating to this.

 Primary and intermediate schools

-Weekly 8-10 minute health, safety and environmental education lessons:
+Weekly 8-10 minute health, safety and environmental education lessons.
+Generally held on each day of the week with various time slots available.

 Korean School Connections